Made to Measure

 I know I can get a bit negative about made-to-measure, but it really is a great way to get something personal made in haste.
 Especially if it’s a standard garment and you have a pretty regular shape.
 I think my greatest gripe is the price, with unscrupulous tailors selling you a service you just aren’t getting.
 Don’t fork out for bespoke tailoring unless you actually know what you’re buying.

-If there’s something you need clarity on don’t hesitate to hit me up in the comments, and if you’re feeling lost it’s because you’ve stumbled on this series half way through, go read the rest:
+If there’s something you need clarity on don’t hesitate to hit me up in the comments, and if you’re feeling lost it’s because you’ve stumbled on this series half way through, you can read the rest here:

 Bespoke Suits: “Your wish is my Command”